jan-kasi/school-notes/notes/01 Being and Nothingness.md

   - Every time we make a choice, by affirming one thing we negate others.

-  - The being-for-itself is separated from the being-in-itself (unthinking world) by its unique power of negation. through humanity nothingness can arrive into the world.
+  - The being-for-itself is separated from the being-in-itself (unthinking world) by its unique power of negation.
+Through humanity, nothingness can arrive into the world.

   - The unique psychological ability to negate is dependant on an underlying ontology (theory about the nature of being and existence)